-- For lines 13 and 14, seasonal average flue gas exit temperatures should be reported in degrees Fahrenheit, based on the arithmetic mean of measurements during operating hours.
+- 6. For lines 13 and 14, seasonal average flue gas exit temperatures should be reported in degrees Fahrenheit, based on the arithmetic mean of measurements during operating hours.
 Summer season includes June, July, and August.
-Winter season includes January, February, and December. - 6.
-For line 15, Source, enter "M" for measured or "E" for estimated. - 7.
-For lines 16 and 17, Stack Location, enter the latitude and longitude in degrees, minutes, and seconds.

-8. For line 18, Enter Datum for Latitude and Longitude, if Known; Otherwise Enter "UNK":

-The longitude and latitude measurement for a location depends in part on the coordinate system (or "datum") the measurement is keyed to.
+Winter season includes January, February, and December. - 7.
+For line 15, Source, enter "M" for measured or "E" for estimated. - 8.
+For lines 16 and 17, Stack Location, enter the latitude and longitude in degrees, minutes, and seconds. - 9.
+For line 18, Enter Datum for Latitude and Longitude, if Known; Otherwise Enter "UNK": The longitude and latitude measurement for a location depends in part on the coordinate system (or "datum") the measurement is keyed to.
 "Datum systems" used in the United States, include the North American Datum 1927 (NAD27), North American Datum 1983 (NAD83) and World Geodetic Survey 1984 (WGS84).
+If you do not know the datum system used, enter UNK.